 Great Glen Hostel

 Located between mountains and lochs 20 miles north of Fort William and 10 miles south of Loch Ness, the Great Glen Hostel is your ideal base.
-Perfect for touring the Highlands, bagging Munros or paddling rivers and loch.
-It’s only a short walk to the Great Glen Way.
-The hostel provides comfortable, well appointed accommodation in twin, family and dormitory rooms and has a store where you can buy your essentials.More details
+Perfect for touring the Highlands, bagging Munros or paddling rivers and lochs.
+It's only a short walk to the Great Glen Way.
+The hostel provides comfortable, well appointed accommodation in twin, family and dormitory rooms and has a shop where you can buy your essentials.More details

 Private youth hostels affiliated to the YHA or SYHA